rblcoder/daily_sleep_tracker/README.md

 CREATE DATABASE sleep;

+\q

+psql postgres

+\c sleep

+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO sleep;

+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO sleep;

 ## Installation
-I used Java 8, Intellij Idea and a local postgreSQL instance
+I used Java 8, Intellij Idea, TablePlus to check the data and a local postgreSQL instance

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)